10 Ways to Use Document Cameras

 Here are ten thoughtful ways to apply document cameras in your classroom and make lessons more engaging, interactive, and memorable.

 Whether you’re showing your class how a circuit board works or observing an insect, a document camera with optical zoom allows everyone present to see the most intricate aspects of your subject in perfect detail.
 For science class you can even use a document camera that connects to a microscope to show your class real-time video or still photos of samples, and lead a discussion about what you’re observing.

 Document cameras are perfect for group literary analysis.
 A document camera with annotation software will let you highlight important passages and make annotations directly over books and documents.
 A doc cam with an extendable neck allows you to view an entire textbook.
 Doc cams with text optimization will make print clear, high contrast, and easy to read.
 You can also use your document camera to display group discussion questions and use the annotation feature to write down answers from students.
 Want to share an expensive or rare text with your class?
 With a doc cam, you only need one copy!

 3. Record and share lessons.

-Some documents have video recording capability.
+Doc cams not only allow you to take photos, but you can also record videos.
 With a document camera that can record audio and video, you can save an entire lesson about your document, object, or specimen to the doc cam’s internal memory, your computer, or an SD card.
 You can then share recorded lessons with absent students, with your colleagues, or even on YouTube.